lei-ucsd/automatic_code_reviewer/README.md

 - Filters out files that match specified exclude patterns.
 - Easy to set up and integrate into your GitHub workflow.

+## Updates

+1. To make any updates to the code reviewer, ONLY change `main.ts`.

+2. Once all changes have been made in `main.ts`, you will need to re-build both the "lib" and "dist" folders.
+Follow these steps:

+   a.
+Delete both `lib` and `dist` folders.

+   b.
+Run the following command to generate the updated `lib` folder:
+      ```
+      npm run build
+      ```

+   c.
+Run the following command to generate the updated `dist` folder:
+      ```
+      npm run package
+      ```

+## Important Notes

+- Always ensure you're working with the latest version of `main.ts` before making changes.
+- After rebuilding, verify that the new `lib` and `dist` folders contain the expected updated files.
+- It's recommended to test the changes thoroughly after rebuilding to ensure everything works as expected.

 ## Setup

 1. To use this GitHub Action, you need an Anthropic API Key.